chanq-io/syntect-tui/README.md

 # syntect-tui [![Build Status](https://app.travis-ci.com/chanq-io/syntect-tui.svg?branch=main)](https://app.travis-ci.com/chanq-io/syntect-tui)
 A lightweight translation layer between [syntect](https://github.com/trishume/syntect) and [ratatui](https://github.com/ratatui-org/ratatui) style types.
-If you're building a CLI app with a UI powered by tui.rs and need syntax highlighting, then you may find this crate useful!
+If you're building a CLI app with a UI powered by Ratatui and need syntax highlighting, then you may find this crate useful!

 Given the limited scope of this crate I do not have plans to extend existing functionality much further.
 However, I am open to requests and/or contributions, so feel free to fork and submit a pull request.